The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 Cool Evening Stroll: Wrap dress + knit sweater layered on top + ankle boots.
 The same dress, an entirely different vibe.

 The trick is that every top works with every bottom, and every layer works over every combination.
-That is the discipline of a cohesive color palette doing its job.
+That's the discipline of a cohesive colour palette doing its job.

 Fabric Choices That Travel Well